-The Bellarmine Chapel junior high youth ministry program is open to teens in grades seven and eight, while our ninth through twelfth-grade students have the opportunity to participate in our high school youth ministry program.
-During the school year, both of these groups meet weekly on Sunday evenings from 4:30 p.m. until 6:45 p.m.
+The Bellarmine Chapel youth ministry program is open to teens from grades seven through twelve.
+During the school year, both the junior high and high school groups meet weekly on Sunday evenings from 4:30 p.m. until 6:45 p.m.
 At these gatherings, our teens have the opportunity to share a meal, participate in community-building activities, discuss topics important to them, and grow in faith together through prayer.

 The format of our youth group gatherings is less like a classroom and more like a small faith community.
 Small groups are used to give our teens a safe place to raise and discuss questions based on the theme for the day, and activities help tie together the themes with current events, sacred scripture, Tradition, and doctrine.
 Cura personalis, care for the whole person, is very important in our youth groups.
 Teens are encouraged to be who they are, ask questions freely, and share their own experiences with the group.

-In addition to our weekly gatherings, our junior high and high school youth groups have the opportunity to participate in monthly service events and fun nights.
+In addition to our weekly gatherings, our youth ministry program offers opportunities to participate in monthly service events and fun nights.
 Our service events are held off-campus and are coordinated with local cities and organizations.
 Our fun nights may be held on or off campus.
-These nights include board/card game nights, indoor or outdoor movie nights, outdoor sports/activities, and more.

 All of our students have the opportunity to participate in a yearly retreat and are encouraged to support the younger children by volunteering for Daring Disciples Camp, Children’s Liturgy of the Word, and GIFT.
 Our high school students have the additional opportunity to participate in immersion and leadership programs across the country, such as Notre Dame Vision, Appalachian Institute, and NCYC.